Toast732/stormworks-addon-metatable-support/README.md

 - Struggles with arithmetic metatables on the same line
 - Unable to trace through "pairs", "ipairs" and "next"
 - sometimes will insert improperly
+- if you create a function like "TEAMatrix:newEmpty()", but then call it with "TEAMatrix.newEmpty()", it will not trace properly.
+And vice versa.

 ## Features